Non-local electrical detection of spin-polarized surface currents in the 3D topological insulator BiSbTeSe$_{2}$

-However, one major controversy in interpreting spin-sensitive transport measurements on bismuth-based topological insulators is the possible contribution from bulk transport (black arrows in Figure~\ref{fig:figure1}).
-Despite major developments in achieving a highly insulating bulk~\cite{Ren2011Oct}, it is still difficult to separate effects coming from bulk states which may show similar transport signatures as the ones expected from surface states~\cite{Kuntsevich2018May,deVries2015Nov}.
-This is a crucial issue in local measurements of the surface states in-between source and drain contacts (transport over these surface states is depicted by the blue area in Figure~\ref{fig:figure1}(b)).
-However, the topologically protected surface states are expected to fully enclose the 3D bulk connecting all facets of a strong TI~\cite{Fu2007Mar}.
-If surface and bulk states are sufficiently decoupled, a third transport channel opens from source to drain, carrying the current non-locally along the surface even away from the region between source and drain electrodes (see red current path in Figure~\ref{fig:figure1}) ~\cite{Wolgast2013Nov,Kim2013Nov,Shekhar2014Oct,Lee2014Mar}.
-Because of the spin-momentum locking of the surface states, the electrons contributing to transport in this second surface channel will have an opposite spin orientation compared to the ones of the surface channel which directly connects source and drain electrodes.
-A non-local~\cite{DroegelerNano2016}, spin-sensitive voltage probing of this second surface transport channel thus offers to separate the contributions of surface and bulk states in electrical transport and allows the electrical detection of the spin-momentum-locked surface states.
+However, so far the amplitudes of reported spin signals in local measurement geometries are surprisingly small for allegedly fully polarized surface currents and are additionally superimposed by magnetization independent background signals that are two to three orders of magnitude larger than the spin signal~\cite{Tian2015Sep,PhysRevB.103.035412,Li2014Feb,Dankert2015Dec,Tang2014Sep,Ando2014Nov,HWANG2019917}.
+One possible explanation for such diminished spin signals are invasive contacts that might disturb the spin polarized surface states~\cite{Culcer2020,Majumder2017,Walsh2017,PhysRevB.90.085115,Longo2025}.
+Another explanation might be possible contributions from transport over bulk and/or defect states in the local transport geometry (black arrows in Figs.~\ref{fig:figure1}a and \ref{fig:figure1}b)~\cite{PhysRevLett.121.176801,doping-bulk,Shirodkar2022,PhysRevB.108.115401,Sasmal_2021,Jafarpisheh21}.
+Charge transport over such states, especially in the presence of magnetic fringe fields, can also show similar magnetic-field dependent transport signatures compared to the signatures attributed to the TSS or RSS~\cite{Kuntsevich2018May,deVries2015Nov,PhysRevB.103.035412}.
+This can be a problem in local measurements of the surface states in-between source and drain contacts (transport over these surface states is depicted by the blue area in Fig.~\ref{fig:figure1}(b)).
+However, the topologically protected surface states as well as the Rashba-split states are expected to fully enclose the 3D bulk connecting all facets of a strong TI~\cite{Fu2007Mar}.
+If surface states on the one hand and bulk and defect states on the other hand are sufficiently decoupled, a third transport channel therefore opens from source to drain, carrying the current non-locally along the surface (see red current path in Fig.~\ref{fig:figure1}(b)) ~\cite{Wolgast2013Nov,Kim2013Nov,Shekhar2014Oct,Lee2014Mar}.
+A non-local, spin-sensitive voltage measurement of this second surface transport channel thus offers in principle a way to separate the contributions from surface states on the one hand and bulk and/or defect states on the other hand.